rashidovich2/QueDateBot/README.md

 #### First check if you have Python installed

-Before installing this DatingBot-project you need to check if you have python\
+Before installing this QueDateBot-project you need to check if you have python\
 To check if you have python installed, run this command in your terminal:

 ```sh